rday45/flask-web-server/README.md

 method = POST

-note this post request should not include anything in its body as the logic is completed using the values in the url.
+It is important to note that this post request should not include anything in its body as the logic is completed using the values in the url.
 Only one item can be added at a time.

 This endpoint allows authenticated users to add an item to their own character's inventory.
 They cannot add the item if the character does not belong to them unless they are an admin.
 Furthermore, each character has a money attribute and each item has a price attribute.
 If the character does not have enough money, they are not allowed to add the item to their inventory.